-48. Baggett would later admit that she had not heard of Wallflower prior to her efforts to prevent it from being read in the School District.
-It appears that the book came to her attention only because it was one of the books that has been frequently targeted for removal or restriction in recent years.
+Case 3:23-cv-10385-TKW-ZCB Document 127-1 Filed 10/04/24 Page 19 of 217 the book came to her attention only because it was one of the books that has been frequently targeted for removal or restriction in recent years.

-49. Following Baggett's challenge, in July 2022, a panel consisting of Northview leadership, faculty, staff, and a parent reviewed the book, discussed its use, and voted 4-3 to retain Wallflower as optional study material, noting that "[t]he concerns raised in the complaint are part of the characters' development throughout the novel.
+46. Following Baggett's challenge, in July 2022, a panel consisting of Northview leadership, faculty, staff, and a parent reviewed the book, discussed its use, and voted 4-3 to retain Wallflower as optional study material, noting that "[t]he concerns raised in the complaint are part of the characters' development throughout the novel.
 These concerns do not outweigh the potential discussions and literary value of the novel enough to remove it" from the school.
 Ex.
-2 at 3.
+2 at 1.